pseay/HierarchyComponents/README.md

 ```

 You may be wondering how to access the variables after you made them.
-When you make a new HFrame, a Navigator is automatically created with all the components according to their name
+When you make a new HFrame, it automatically creates a Navigator with all the components according to their name.